azae/kata/subjects.md

     "-1,2"    => Negative not allowed : -1
     "2,-4,"

+## Others operations

+Write a function for multiply with same rules

 # Roman Numerals

 Write a function to convert from arabic numbers to roman numerals :